0install/docs/docs/specifications/feed.md

 # Introduction

-Feed files are introduced in the [Packagers Documentation](../packaging/index.md).
+Feed files are introduced in the [Packager's Documentation](../packaging/index.md).
 They have the following syntax (`?` follows optional items, `*` means zero-or-more, order of elements is not important, and extension elements can appear anywhere as long as they use a different namespace):

 ```xml
 <?xml version='1.0'?>